MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/aquila-common-questions.md

 ### Can I view the Aquila resources and VMs in my subscription?

 Since this preview requires you to create the Aquila instance in your subscription, all the Aquila resources (including the VMs) will be visible to you.
-However, it is strongly recommended that the VMs and other resources not be touched while you are operating Aquila in order to avoid unforeseen complexities.
+However, we recommend not to touch the VMs and other resources while you are operating Aquila in order to avoid unforeseen complexities.